-"How do you know FOR SURE 100% that baby is getting enough milk, when you're a breastfeeding newbie?
-I get that after a while you can gauge by certain things, but those first few days after your supply comes in, how the heck do you KNOW that he/she is actually getting an adequate amount of milk?" - kgail11
+"How do you know for sure that baby is getting enough milk when you're a breastfeeding newbie?
+I get that after a while you can gauge by certain things, but those first few days after your supply comes in, how the heck do you know that he/she is actually getting an adequate amount of milk?" - kgail11

 There are some other things that can help you figure out if your baby is eating well: (1) you see milk in the baby’s mouth; (2) the baby eats, and then stops rooting for food; (3) your breasts feel softer after a feeding; (4) you feel your milk letting down, or a tingling in your breast during feeding; (5) you see the baby suck and swallow.
 Sucking is quick and shallow, swallowing is deep and rhythmic.

 Breastfeeding Tips for New Moms

 Feeding Supplies for a Newborn